Dr. William Kramer Helps Local Climber Walk Again After 31-Foot Fall

 This summer, Bob, who is more careful now, is back to climbing and has already completed multiple climbs with his sons.

-To learn more about BoulderCentre for Orthopedics & Spine or Dr. William Kramer, please call 303.449.2730 or request an appointment online.
+To learn more about BoulderCentre for Orthopedics & Spine or Dr. William Kramer, please call 303.449.2730 or schedule an appointment online.